-WHEN shall we reach ideal education ?-- "To-day, if you will hear his voice."
+WHEN shall we reach ideal education?-"To-day, if you will hear his voice."
 "Now is the accepted time."

+[&]quot;In the name of God advancing,

+Plough and sow and labour now;

+Let there be when evening cometh

+Honest sweat upon thy brow;

+And then will come the Master,

-- When work stops at set of sun, - Saying, as He pays his wages, Good and faithful one well done."
+When work stops at set of sun,

+Saying, as He pays his wages,

+Good and faithful one well done."

-"Jesus lived the one perfect life and so is the fit leader of men."
+[&]quot;Jesus lived the one perfect life and so is the fit leader of men."

-"God is displeased with those who are too careless or indolent to become efficient, well-informed workers."
+[&]quot;God is displeased with those who are too careless or indolent to become efficient, well-informed workers."